The short story:

 The long story:

-Back to her husband, Jeff.
+About her husband, Jeff.
 He's in education, specifically mathematics and is a hilarious math-minded, loveable guy.
 Together they moved to Colorado and started their married life together.
 After two-ish years of trying to have kids the big ugly word INFERTILITY became part of their everyday life.
 Multiple tests and super fun drugs (said no one ever) gave them no answers.
 They were classified as having unexplained infertility.
 Instead of IVF they chose to adopt and boy, are they glad they did.